jbosstools/jbosstools-website/features/openshift.md

 title: OpenShift
 authors: [xcoulon]
 highlighted: true
-image_url: /features/images/openshift_icon_256px.png
+image_url: ./features/images/openshift_icon_256px.png
 feature_order: 3

-tagline: Develop from Eclipse.
-Deploy from Eclipse.
+tagline: Integrated deployment to the cloud.

 summary: From developing to deploying on OpenShift, JBoss Tools provides you with a fully fledged environment for your project and aligns with the standard workflows within Eclipse.